OpenDSA/OpenDSA/RST/source/Glossary.rst

       The other standard solution to this problem is to pass a comparator function to the index methods.

+   length
+      In a :term:`list`, the number of elements.
+In a string, the number of characters.

    linear growth rate
       For input size :math:`n`, a growth rate of :math:`cn` (for :math:`c` any positive constant).
 In other words, the cost of